polygenea/polygenea.github.io/overview.md

     such that, if node _A_ is in node _B_'s dependencies and both are antecedents then _A_ appears before _B_.
     Use this ordering to populate the `antecedent` list and to replace node references with integers.

+    There may be many orderings that satisfy this requirement.
+    Future versions of this specification might recommend a particular canonical ordering in order to reduce variability in Expection nodes.

 5. Organise the inferred nodes such that, if node _A_ is in node _B_'s dependencies and both are being inferred